| A Humanist Education as one of the Preconditions for the Transformation

 her entire life, a person may unwillingly devote excessive attention to issues

+of bodily and emotional pleasure, contact, erotica, and sex.
 Everything that has been laid out or plainly described thus far will most likely

 have the following negative effects: a neurotic, incoherent person will, when